Chiang Mai food tour – local dishes and street food in Thailand

 The History of Chiang Mai’s Food Culture

-The hill tribes of the surrounding mountains — the Karen, Hmong, Akha, and Lahu peoples — also contributed significantly to the culinary landscape.
-Wild herbs, jungle vegetables, and unique preparation methods filtered down from the highlands into the city’s markets and kitchens over generations.
-Even today, you can find vendors at Chiang Mai’s Warorot Market selling wild mushrooms, obscure mountain greens, and specialty chilies that have no equivalent elsewhere in Thailand.
+The hill tribes of the surrounding mountains added another layer.
+Karen, Hmong, Akha, and Lahu communities brought wild herbs, jungle vegetables, and mountain cooking methods down into the city’s markets over generations.
+You can still see this at Warorot Market today — vendors selling wild mushrooms, obscure greens, and specialty chilies that simply don’t exist anywhere else in Thailand.

 🍽